m-lab/website/_pages/tests/ndt/ndt.md

 As our parsing and analysis algorithms improve, M-Lab periodically reprocesses all of this archived data.

-Generally BigQuery rows indicate the locations of the raw data from which they were derived.
+Generally, BigQuery rows indicate the locations of the raw data from which they were derived.
 Dedicated users can reconstruct our analysis and in principle fully replicate our parsers.
 The raw data also includes TCP packet captures (.pcap files) for most NDT tests, however the pcap files are not indexed in BigQuery yet.
 Details on how M-Lab publishes test data in raw form are provided on our [Google Cloud Storage documentation page]({{ site.baseurl }}/data/docs/gcs).

 ## NDT Data in BigQuery